Provisional psychologist and casual behaviour support practitioner

 Jessica completed her Bachelor of Behavioural Studies (Psychology) at Swinburne University and her Graduate Diploma of Psychology (Honours) at the University of the Sunshine Coast.
 Jessica also has a Graduate Certificate in Disability Studies from Flinders University.

-Jessica has worked in the Disability and Community sector for the last five years across varied non-government roles.
-Jessica has recently returned from working as a Provisional Psychologist in the rural town of Roma, where she worked with a diverse and varied caseload and engaged with the local and surrounding communities.
+Jessica has worked in the Disability and Community sector for over six years across varied non-government roles including working as a Psychologist (Provisional) in the rural town of Roma, where she worked with a diverse and varied caseload and engaged with the local and surrounding communities.

-Jessica’s approach includes Positive Behaviour Support, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Solutions Focussed Therapy, Art Therapy, and Play Therapy.
+Jessica’s approach includes providing evidence-based psychological interventions including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Solutions Focussed Therapy, Art Therapy, and Play Therapy.

-She has experience treating a range of mental health issues including, Anxiety Disorders, Depression, Bipolar Disorder, Borderline Personality Disorder, Eating Disorders, Autism Spectrum Disorder, and Attention Deficit Hyperactivity Disorder (ADHD), Cognitive Impairment and Selective Mutism.
+She has experience treating a range of mental health issues and diagnoses, including, Anxiety Disorders, Depression, Bipolar Disorder, Borderline Personality Disorder, Eating Disorders, Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Cognitive Impairment and Selective Mutism.